Grading Philosophy

 Tier C — Slab Boxes

-- Liquid / duplicate slabs
+- Liquid and duplicate slabs

-- Stored upright, labeled, replaceable
+- Stored upright, labeled, easy to move along

 What Gets Graded